Rishi Rich: Solo career

-Rishi Rich released his first solo album Simply Rich fuses urban music and bhangra.
-The album was a big success in the Asian pop charts that resulted in a number of singles, including "Nahin Jeena" with vocals by Don D and Juggy D, and "Nahin Tere Jeha Hor Disda" with vocals by Pakistani Qawwali singer Javed Bashir (based on Nusrat Fateh Ali Khan's "Kiven Mukhre Ton Nazran Hatawan") with the music video featuring cameo appearances by Bally Sagoo, Juggy D, Jay Sean and Veronica Mehta.
+Rich released his first solo album Simply Rich fuses urban music and bhangra.
+The album was successful in the Asian pop charts, and resulted in a number of singles, including "Nahin Jeena" with vocals by Don D and Juggy D, and "Nahin Tere Jeha Hor Disda" with vocals by Pakistani Qawwali singer Javed Bashir (based on Nusrat Fateh Ali Khan's "Kiven Mukhre Ton Nazran Hatawan") with the music video featuring cameo appearances by Bally Sagoo, Juggy D, Jay Sean and Veronica Mehta.

 His second solo release, The Project, in 2006 included the single "Push It Up (Aaja Kuriye)" featuring Juggy D and Jay Sean, peaking at No 1 on the BBC Asian Network Chart.

 Rishi released his third album, The Lost Beats, in 2014.

 Rishi Rich Productions

-In 2007, Rishi Rich started Rishi Rich Productions (RRP), a joint partnership between himself and entertainment entrepreneur, Waleed Jahangir.
-The artists signed to the company are Rishi Rich himself, H-Dhami, Mumzy, Veronica Mehta (aka Veronica), Tasha Tah, Juggy D, and Abbas Hasan.
+In 2007, Rich started Rishi Rich Productions (RRP), a joint partnership with entertainment entrepreneur, Waleed Jahangir.
+The artists signed to the company are Rich himself, H-Dhami, Mumzy, Veronica Mehta (aka Veronica), Tasha Tah, Juggy D, and Abbas Hasan.

-Rishi Rich won "Best Producer" at the UK Asian Music Awards in 2003 and also in 2009 for producing H-Dhami's debut album Sadke Java.
+Rich won "Best Producer" at the UK Asian Music Awards in 2003 and also in 2009 for producing H-Dhami's debut album Sadke Java.
 At the 2009 event he also won a special "Commitment to the Scene" award.

 Filmography

-Rishi Rich expanded also into Indian film and many of his produced songs appeared in various Bollywood films:
+Rich expanded also into Indian film and many of his productions appeared in various Bollywood films: